When and How to Republish Patch My PC Third-Party Applications & Updates

 - A right-click option is selected that would add PatchMyPC-ScriptRunner.exe to the update

 Note: In scenario 4 above, a republish is only needed for the first selected right click option from the list.
 For example, you right click an update and none of the 6 options listed under scenario 4 are checked.
-After you check one of them, a republish will necessary so that the PatchMyPc-ScriptRunner.exe can be added to the update content.
+After you check one of them, a republish will be necessary so that the PatchMyPc-ScriptRunner.exe can be added to the update content.
 Any additional options from the list can then be checked without a republish.
 This is because additional options are simply a command line update that is an update revision.
 No additional binary changes are needed once PatchMyPC-ScriptRunner.exe is present for the scenario 4 options right-click options.
+You can check to see if an update has ScriptRunner.exe present by looking in the update CAB file in the WSUS content folder.

 Publisher Notifications Regarding Republishing